devaddic/food-tracker/README.md

 # food-tracker
 food-tracker is a web application designed to help track food expirations in a kitchen.
-With the integration of a generative AI Model API from Eden AI, I can roughly predict the expiration of common food items.
+With the integration of a generative AI Model API from Eden AI, it can roughly predict the expiration of common food items.
 Although the project is in its early development stage, a functional version can be accessed [here](https://food-tracker-0bd8.onrender.com).